kevinresol/tink_remoting/README.md

 class Server {
 	static function main() {
-		var container = CgiContainer.instance; // use a container of your choice var ctx = new MyContext();
+		var container = new NodeContainer(8081); // use a container of your choice var ctx = new MyContext();
 		container.run({
 			done: Future.trigger(),